Helsinki – your gateway to global markets

 Helsinki Centre together with Helsinki Business Hub arranged a webinar targeted to Russian founders on 27 May on opening and doing business in Finland.
-Watch the webinar to hear more on how Finland is a gateway for entering the global market and how Greater Helsinki’s innovative ecosystem supports and provides growth opportunities for Russian companies in Finland.
-The webinar was held in Russian.
+Watch the webinar in Russian to hear more on how Finland is a gateway for entering the global market and how Greater Helsinki’s innovative ecosystem supports and provides growth opportunities for foreign companies in Finland.

 In the webinar you will hear about